python/cpython/Doc/reference/expressions.rst

-If an asynchronous generator is not resumed before it reaches the end of function but the event loop where the generator is bound to continues to run (e.g., when the caller task is cancelled), the caller must explicitly close the async generator by calling :meth:`~agen:aclose` method to free the resources allocated in the async generator function's stack and detach the generator from the event loop.
+If an asynchronous generator is not resumed before it reaches the end of function but the event loop where the generator is bound to continues to run (e.g., when the caller task is cancelled), the caller must explicitly close the async generator by calling :meth:`~agen.aclose` method to free the resources allocated in the async generator function's stack and detach the generator from the event loop.